GMLC-TDC/pyhelics/README.md

 pip install helics
 ```

-If you wish to get `helics-cli` functionality (_experimental_), you can install it using the following:
+If you wish to get additional functionality in the CLI (_experimental_), you can install it using the following:

 ```bash
 pip install 'helics[cli]'